 Thankfully, there are many ways and techniques through which you can protect your computer against virus attacks.
 So, today in this post, we are going to discuss top ways to strengthen your computer against a virus attack.

 If you were not aware, computer viruses usually try to evade your computer’s active protective engines and infect your computer at the slightest opportunity.
-There are always millions of new potential threats that always strive to infect your system.
+There are always millions of new potential threats that strive to infect your system.
 It only implies that it is inevitable that some inventive malware will ultimately outsmart your computer’s security and gain access to your computer.
-To be on the safest side, you should always perform daily scans to your entire computer’s hard drive just to add another layer of protection.
+It is best to perform daily scans to your entire computer’s hard drive just to add another layer of protection.
 It is the strongest possible way to detect, isolate, and remove all the threats before they can do much damage to your system.

 Most anti-malware computer programs usually need routine signature and database updates to function optimally.
 And without these essential security updates, they may not be able to protect your computer against the threat of newer viruses.
-As a Windows user, it is your sole responsibility to ensure that your licenses don’t get expired to ensure that all the available anti-virus protection programs can continue to offer adequate protection against most recent security threats.
+As a Windows user, it is your sole responsibility to ensure that your licenses don’t get expired.
+This, in turn, offers adequate protection against most recent security threats.

 Just because you have an antivirus software doesn’t entirely imply that you don’t need a firewall.
 If you didn’t know, a firmware can detect and alert you of any kind of suspicious activity across your computer network.
-What’s more, it can block worms, viruses as well as hackers from trying to download a potentially dangerous application to your device.
+It can block worms, viruses as well as hackers from trying to download a potentially dangerous application to your device.

-As a rule of thumb, you should never click on any links, or open an email if you do not recognize the sender.
+As a thumb rule, you should never click on any links, or open an email if you do not recognize the sender.
 As a computer user, you should never click any email attachments without first scanning them for malware.
-According to Microsoft, nearly 44.8% of Windows malware infections occur as a result of the user clicking on something!
+According to Microsoft, nearly 44.8% of Windows malware infections occur because of the user clicking on something!